gagregrog/starter/README.md

     {
       "path": "/some-project/api",
-      "cmd": "npm run watch", // you can always provide your own cmd to run "code": true, // open the directory in VScode (Optional) "delay": 500
+      "cmd": "npm run watch", // you can always provide your own cmd to run "code": true, // open the directory in VScode (Optional) [must have code installed in PATH] "delay": 500
     },
     {